Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices

-In particular, in the ``dense'' high-dimensional regime where $d$ and $n$ are large and commensurate, namely $d, n \to \infty$ and $d/n \to \gamma$, the lower bound of Corollary~\ref{cor:minimax-lower-bound} matches the minimax risk~\eqref{eq:risk-gaussian-design} in the Gaussian case, which converges to $\sigma^2 \gamma / (1-\gamma)$.
-The limit $\sigma^2 \gamma / (1 - \gamma)$ is also known to be \emph{universal} in the high-dimensional regime: for covariates with independent coordinates, the excess risk converges almost surely to this limit under mild assumptions \cite{tulino2004random,bai2010spectral} (note however that almost sure convergence does not imply convergence in expectation: indeed, the minimax risk may be infinite, for instance for degenerate distributions).
-However, the ``universality'' of this limit behavior is questionable \cite{elkaroui2011geometric,elkaroui2018predictor}, since it relies on the independence assumption, which induces in high dimension a very specific geometry of the covariates due to the concentration of measure phenomenon \cite{ledoux2001concentration,boucheron2013concentration}.
+In particular, in the high-dimensional regime where $d$ and $n$ are large and commensurate, namely $d, n \to \infty$ and $d/n \to \gamma$, the lower bound of Corollary~\ref{cor:minimax-lower-bound} matches the minimax risk~\eqref{eq:risk-gaussian-design} in the Gaussian case, which converges to $\sigma^2 \gamma / (1-\gamma)$.
+The limit $\sigma^2 \gamma / (1 - \gamma)$ has a form of universality in the high-dimensional regime: indeed, it is connected to the Marchenko-Pastur law for the spectrum of random matrices~\cite{marchenko1967distribution}, which extends to more general distributions with jointly independent coordinates.
+However, the ``universality'' of this limiting behavior is quite restrictive \cite{elkaroui2011geometric,elkaroui2018predictor}, since it relies on the assumption of independent covariates, which induces in high dimension a very specific geometry due to the concentration of measure phenomenon \cite{ledoux2001concentration,boucheron2013concentration}.
 For instance, \cite{elkaroui2018predictor} obtains different limiting risks for robust regression in high dimension when considering non-independent coordinates.
-Corollary~\ref{cor:minimax-lower-bound} shows that, if not universal, the limiting excess risk obtained in the independent case provides a \emph{lower bound} for general design distributions.
+Corollary~\ref{cor:minimax-lower-bound} shows that, if not universal, the limiting risk obtained in the independent case provides a \emph{lower bound} for general design distributions.

 Finally, the property of the design distribution that leads to the minimal excess risk in high dimension can be formulated succinctly in terms of leverage scores, using Theorem~\ref{thm:minimax-leverage-score}.